fluid-project/handbook.floeproject.org/src/documents/InclusiveEPUB3.md

 * allows ease of offline access to content,
 * provides native content ordering and navigation,
-* is being consumed by an increasingly large group of people, at an increasing rate, as a result of the prominence of e-readers <a href="http://www.pewinternet.org/2014/01/16/e-reading-rises-as-device-ownership-jumps/" rel="nofollow" target="_blank" class="link-external">source</a>,
+* is being consumed by an increasingly large group of people, at an increasing rate, as a result of the prominence of e-readers [source](http://www.pewinternet.org/2014/01/16/e-reading-rises-as-device-ownership-jumps/),
 * offers additional semantics that help describe text structure and function, and
 * helps give content authors a platform to seamlessly include rich features such as text-to-speech, content narration, and media alternatives.

-## Building Inclusive EPUB 3 ##
+## Building Inclusive EPUB 3

 EPUB 3 books are increasingly diverse and complex; similarly, so are its end users.
 Due to the wide variety of personal devices available, the different environments in which users consume content, and the varying ability of each user given their context and environment, publishing a single book that can be used across this spectrum can be challenging.